-In his youth Holcombe joined the Anglo-Italian opera at Drury Lane.
+In his youth, Holcombe joined the Anglo-Italian opera at Drury Lane.
 He performed some substantial opera’s whilst there including Prenesto in Giovanni Bononcini’s Camilla (1706) and the Page in Thomas Clayton‘s Rosamond (1707).

 After his voice broke he successfully taught the harpsichord and singing.

-Holcombe published two collections of songs ‘The Music Medley’ and ‘The Garland; a Collection of eleven Songs and Cantatas’.
+Holcombe published two collections of songs ‘The Music Medley’ and ‘The Garland; a Collection of eleven songs and cantatas’.
 He also wrote six solos for violin and thorough-bass, and nine flute/harpsichord pieces.
 He also enjoyed success with two of his songs ‘Happy Hour all Hours Excelling’ and ‘Arno’s Vale’.

-Holcombe died in London around 1750.
+Henry died in London around 1750.